mauriciogtec/blog/content/post/use_yaml.md

 ```

 ## Multiline strings
 There are two ways to deal with long texts.
 Collapsing lines, when the text is really a long line or paragraph', or respecting format.
-Here's an example.
+Here is an example.

 ```yaml
 # filename: example3.yml